 Many homes have been saved from the damaging effects of flood waters simply by having basement sump pumps.
-These wonderful devices are
+These wonderful devices are designed to keep your basement or lowest level in your home free of water.

 In order to ensure basement sump pumps are draining and working correctly and efficiently you should check on it regularly.
 First make sure there is nothing in the sump pump pit that can possibly affect its operations, such as soil or debris.
 Obstructions can block basement sump pumps and prevent them from working efficiently, or at all.
 In order for basement sump pumps to function, they need to be connected to a power supply.
 If you use your basement power supply for other things as well, ensure that the pump is always left plugged in when you leave.